 Those who make a living studying the brain describe it as a passion – not a job.
 For those interested in probing how the brain enables the mind, or in other words, how the mind-brain connection makes humans unique among all living creatures, several career paths are possible.

-An undergraduate or graduate degree in psychology provides an excellent background for those interested in the brain.
+An bachelor's or graduate degree in psychology provides an excellent background for those interested in the brain.
 Most research positions require a Ph.D.
-Contact schools offering degrees in psychology for more information.
+Contact psychology schools for more information.

 - Cognitive Neuropsychologist